pra-navi/tp/docs/UserGuide.md

 #### 12. Clearing all task entries: `deleteAllTask`

-{% include admonition.html type="danger" title="Potentially Dangerous Operation!" body="
-CoordiMate will discard <b>all</b> Task data and start with an empty data file at the next run.<br>" %}

-Allows you to remove all entries from your task list.
+Allows you to remove **all** entries from your task list.

+{% include admonition.html type="danger" title="Danger" body="

+This action is irreversible.

+" %}

 <h4>Format:</h4>